sketchbuch/review-tuxedo-pulse-15-gen1/README.md

 This was also surprising.
 On my InfinityBook I can only play games at reduced resolution with many graphics options off.
 With the Pulse I could play Pillars of Eternity 2 Deadfire on full resolution and all graphics options on their default without experiencing any slow down/lag and the fan barely comes on!
 This is even on large big fights with many effects happening at once.
 I shall be trying other games soon like Verdun, X-Com and Pathfinder - Kingmaker and will update this review when I know more.

+### Software/OS
+I order Ubuntu 20.04.
+Unlike the 20.04 the Tuxedo version has the Tuxedo logo.
+There was also lots of software installed that I didn't want or expect.
+A lot of KDE stuff and free games.
+There was even some duplication like a KDE terminal and KDE System Monitor when Gnome already has these.
+I would rather that Tuxedo had not installed this stuff, maybe they should provide an unistall script for this stuff.

+I repartitioned the drive via a Live USB stick and moved /home to it's own partition.
+It would be nice if this was an option when ordering.
+There was also a swap partition which I didn't think Ubuntu needed anymore.
+Not sure if this is better than a swap file, but maybe Tuxedo prefer it.

 ## Problems encountered

 * The backlight sometimes fails to come on and a reboot is required.